 If you are a defender or midfielder looking for a control cleat that can help bring out the better version of yourself on the soccer field, Adidas Predator Freak .1 is one of your best options.
-It is the most famous control soccer cleat surpassing Nike Phantom GT2 in popularity by a consistent small margin.
+It is the most famous control soccer cleat surpassing Nike Phantom GT2 in popularity by a consistently small margin.

 Adidas Predator Freak .1 is the third most famous soccer cleat, narrowly beaten by the X Speedflow, with over 1,070 professional soccer players using it in major competitions.
 Most midfielders love it, but you’ll also see professional goalkeepers and defenders using it in their respective positions on the pitch.